greenhats-crew/CheatScript_Redteam/Asm.md

 ### Stack Frame

-A stack frame is the region of stack memory a function uses for its local variables and saved registers.
+A stack frame is the region of stack memory a function uses for local variables and saved registers.

 - `rbp` marks a fixed base; `rsp` moves downward to allocate space.
 - Local variables live **below** `rbp` (e.g., `[rbp - 8]`).